ppijn/humandesign/README.md

 ### Testing ☁

 She liked it and only wanted some things to be adjusted like more space in between the boxes so she could tell that she was moving from block to block.
-As well as some text changes like (terug => vorige maand, volgende => volgende maand) etc.
+As well as some text changes like (terug => vorige maand, volgende => volgende maand) etc. I aksed her how her week has been and she told me it was her birthay the 7th of May, so I decided to quicly include it in the schedule eventough she realy didnt like to think about becoming 30.
+She could laugh about it when I showed it to her!

 ### Results ✅